egmontmika/egmontmika.com/content/blog/hopeless-cases.md

 And beliefs.

-Jesus would never call anyone a hopeless case, far less start an argument on that level.
+Jesus wouldn't call anyone a hopeless case, far less start an argument on that level.
 Instead, he would aim at a higher purpose and people from the inside.

 By touching their heart.